There are several ways you can make a report to the Dob-in Service, including online report, telephone, fax, post and in person.

 What will you do with the information I provide?

-The department may only collect information relevant for the investigation of matters relating to Australian immigration and citizenship law and fraud against the department.
+We only collect information relevant for the investigation of matters relating to Australian immigration and citizenship law and fraud against us.
 Examples include information relating to immigration or other fraud, or a person living or working illegally in Australia.
 We are happy to assist you in redirecting your call should the information you provide be relevant to another government agency.

-The department takes seriously our obligation to protect your privacy.
-The department will take all measures to protect your identifying information, however, the information you provide may be disclosed to other government agencies and legal authorities, including courts, in accordance with the Privacy Act.
+We take seriously our obligation to protect your privacy.
+We will take all measures to protect your identifying information, however, the information you provide might be disclosed to other government agencies and legal authorities, including courts, in accordance with the Privacy Act.

-For more detailed information about how the department handles personal information you should read information form 993i Safeguarding your personal information (74KB PDF file), which is available from the department's website.
+For more detailed information about how we handle personal information you should read form 993i Safeguarding your personal information (74KB PDF) available on our website.

 Information provided by the community is sometimes too general for us to investigate.
 However, it can still help to identify immigration fraud trends, high-risk industries and issues that should be monitored.

-When handling allegations about immigration offences the department treats clients fairly and with respect.
+When handling allegations about immigration offences we treat clients fairly and with respect.
 Our approach is outlined in our Client Service Charter.
-The department checks the accuracy of allegations by seeking independent information.
+We check the accuracy of allegations by seeking independent information.

-Please read the department's general privacy statement and security of information before providing information to the department.
+Read our general privacy statement and security of information before providing information to us.